Involving Community at Every Step of the Process

 Technology departments:

-Technology departments are crucial in understanding how a digital product will integrate with existing technology, ensuring appropriate data security, and understanding the possibility and limitations of school-wide technology.
+Technology departments are essential for understanding how a digital product will integrate with existing systems.
+They ensure appropriate data security and can clarify the possibilities and limitations of district-wide technology.

 Campus administrators